 Before we begin, you should first check the state laws to make sure that using baits or baitfish isn’t illegal in your state for bowfishing.
 You want to acquaint yourself with the specific state laws and regulations.
 For example, in the state of Pennsylvania, the DNR can fine you $150 for the use of illegal baitfish like goldfish, koi and comets.
 Check your state regulations to make sure that you don’t violate any laws.

-What Bait Do Carp Like?
+What Bait Do Carp Go After?

 - Hemp Seed